rest7/api/README.md

 ------------
 There's two possibilities:
 - check the wizards at rest7.com and generate simple code pieces you need
-- download classes from this repository
+- download the library from this repository

 Using a webservice
 -----------------